 In reappointment and tenure reviews, the role of the CFA is to respond to the recommendations of Reappointments and Promotions (R&P) committees.
-The CFA's decisions take the form of either accepting or rejecting a recommendation made by an R&P or (in the case of split decisions) by one part of an R&P.
+The CFA's decisions take the form of either accepting or rejecting a recommendation made by an R&P or by one part of an R&P.